-2. Apply in sections.
+Apply in Sections

 Tips for Fair Skin Tones

 Those with fair skin should be the most diligent when applying self-tanner.
 Every missed spot and streak is more noticeable, so it’s important to choose a self-tanner that’s easy to apply.
-Try L’Oréal Paris Sublime Bronze Self-Tanning Water Mousse.
+Try the L’Oréal Paris Sublime Bronze Self-Tanning Water Mousse.
 It has a lightweight finish that’s easy to apply for streak-free results and offers a gradual tan.
 Sir John also recommends the L’Oréal Paris Sublime Bronze Towelettes for Body.
-“The towelettes are literally foolproof — you just use them all over the body for a streak-free tan, plus they are travel-friendly,” he says.
+“The towelettes are literally foolproof — you just use them all over the body for a streak-free tan.
+Plus, they are travel-friendly,” he says.